 I like the policy for watching my child’s progress and keeping me informed.

 There is a balanced amount of quality homework.

 The school emphasizes academics and does a good job of teaching.

 The school does well on standardized tests.

-There is a modern library, wireless and Internet access, assistive technology, and a computer lab.
+The school has a modern library, wireless and internet access, assistive technology, and a computer lab.